vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 --------------------

 Enter the content of the :abbr:`SMS (Short Message Service)` in the text field, found in the :guilabel:`SMS Content` tab.
 Links and emojis can also be included.
-Beneath the text field, Odoo displays how many characters are used in the message, along with how many :abbr:`SMS (Short Message Service)` mailings it will take to deliver the complete message.
+Beneath the text field, Leansoft displays how many characters are used in the message, along with how many :abbr:`SMS (Short Message Service)` mailings it will take to deliver the complete message.